The Honest Conversation: Fear, Courage and the Fight Inside Every Man

 But very few men will stand up and say:

-“This is who I am, and these are my fears that I am now willing to face.”
+“This is who I am — and these are the fears I’m finally willing to face.”

 That is courage.